The van sputtered to a halt near the edge of the DMZ. That’s where we lost Ronnie.

 A single water in the Imperial Palace gift shop cost 65,000 dong.
 A round of beer at the Cockadoodle?
 About 40,000.

 We lost Ronnie because of the beer.
-We lost him because when we stepped outside the steel bumble of our van, the nickname vanished, and a real person, man named Shing, strolled up with a bag full of local beer and an apology.
+We lost him because when we stepped outside the steel bubble of our van, the nickname vanished, and a real person, man named Shing, strolled up with a bag full of local beer and an apology.

 Shing was a veteran wheelman.
 He’d been driving the Hue to Phong Nha route for 20 years.
 And in two decades, he said he’d never had a car break down—until today.